Va'etchanan: Deuteronomy chapter 4

 Explaining the origins of the law that one can see in the Cities of Refuge, Justice Oliver Wendell Holmes Jr. wrote that early forms of legal procedure were grounded in vengeance.
 Roman law and German law started from the blood feud, which led to the composition, at first optional, then compulsory, by which the feud was bought off.
 Holmes reported that in Anglo-Saxon practice, the feud was pretty well broken up by the time of William the Conqueror.
 The killings and house-burnings of an earlier day became the appeals of mayhem and arson, and then the legal actions now familiar to lawyers.

 Deuteronomy chapter 5

+Shubert Spero asked why the Ten Commandments do not mention sacrifices, Passover, or circumcision.
+Joseph Telushkin answered that the Ten Commandments testify that moral rules about relations between people are primary, and thus, “Morality is the essence of Judaism.”